Music Appreciation that comes straight to your inbox!

 I have kids with their own email addresses.
 Do I have to pay to sign each child up for Sound Bites?

 No way!
-One enrollment in Sound Bites covers your whole immediate family.
-If you have kids with email addresses that you want to receive Sound Bites directly, check the instructions in your Welcome email after you enroll.
+One enrollment in a section of Sound Bites covers your whole immediate family.
+If you have kids with email addresses that you want to receive Sound Bites directly, check the instructions in the Sound Bites portion of your membership area.

 What’s your return/refund policy?
 If after the first week you are dissatisfied with Sound Bites, contact me for a refund.
 Erica@EnrichmentStudies.com